-Employee-generated video content is video content featuring your employees, in which they discuss their on-the-job and overall experiences within your organization.
+Employee-generated video content is video content featuring your personnel, in which they discuss their on-the-job and overall experiences within your organisation.
 It typically comes in the form of:

-Attracting top-tier talent to your organization often proves to be quite challenging.
-Doing so depends upon gaining the candidate’s trust and showing them that your organization is the right one for them.
+Attracting top-tier talent to your organisation often proves to be quite challenging.
+Doing so depends upon gaining the candidate’s trust and showing them that your organisation is the right one for them.

 In fact, job seekers read an average of six company reviews before forming an opinion about a company.
 Potential applicants are also three times more likely to trust employee reviews over statements made in an actual job posting.

-It’s becoming ever more crucial, then, to include your current employees in your recruitment processes.
+It’s becoming ever more crucial, then, to include your current personnel in your recruitment processes.

 This is where employee-generated video content comes in.